kube-ns-suspender/kube-ns-suspender/README.md

 ## Goal

-This controller watches the cluster's namespaces and "suspends" them by scaling to 0 some of the objects within those namespaces at a given time.
+This controller watches the cluster's namespaces and "suspends" them by scaling to 0 some of the resources within those namespaces at a given time.
 However, once a namespace is in a "suspended" state, it will not be restarted automatically the following day (or whatever).
 This allows to "reactivate" namespaces only when required, and reduce costs.

 ## Usage